-The recent ITC extension is expected to nearly quadruple solar deployment by the end of 2020 while doubling US solar employment and spurring \$140 billion in economic activity
+In December 2018, Congress passed the Tax Cuts and Jobs Act, a comprehensive tax reform bill that modified many aspects of the U.S. tax code.
+The commercial and residential ITC were maintained under this legislation.
+The recent ITC extension is expected to nearly quadruple solar deployment by the end of 2020 while doubling U.S. solar employment and spurring \$140 billion in economic activity

-History of the Solar Investment Tax Credit
+History of the Solar ITC